Sigmar Polke: Art market

 Polke achieved earliest success with his paintings and drawings of consumer goods.
 His most recognizable works are from the mid-1960s and have performed the best at auction.
 A first record price for Polke's work at auction was established when Strand (Beach) (1966) sold at Christie's, in London, in 2007, for £2.7 million pounds (then $5.3 million).
 At a Sotheby's auction in London in 2011, Polke's City Painting II (1968) sold for $7.4 million, and his Jungle (1967) established a new record for the artist at $9.2 million.
-Meanwhile, Untitled (São Paolo Series) (1975, a series of ten large photographic images which Polke made for the São Paulo Biennial in 1975, sold at Christie's London in February 2006 for £568,000 ($988,000).
+Meanwhile, Untitled (São Paulo Series) (1975, a series of ten large photographic images which Polke made for the São Paulo Biennial in 1975, sold at Christie's London in February 2006 for £568,000 ($988,000).
 His Dschungel (Jungle) (1967), a romantic landscape for which he used magnified Benday dots from a newspaper in a style similar to Roy Lichtenstein, sold from the collection of Count Christian Duerckheim to an unidentified telephone bidder for $9.2 million at Sotheby's at 29 May 2011; it sold again at Sotheby's for $27,130,000, on 13 May 2015, the current record for one of his works.

 Legacy

 Through his numerous high-profile exhibitions, Polke exerted an international influence, affecting somewhat younger artists such as his compatriots Martin Kippenberger and Albert Oehlen, Lara Schnitger (Dutch-American artist), the Americans Richard Prince, Julian Schnabel and David Salle, and the Swiss duo Fischli & Weiss.
 The artist John Baldessari described Polke as an "artist's artist".
 Today, Polke is often grouped with Gerhard Richter because both came of age and experimented in West Germany in the 1960s.

 The Estate of Sigmar Polke has been established by his heirs—his widow, artist Augustina Baroness von Nagel, daughter Anna Polke, and son Georg Polke—to build up an archive in the artist's Cologne studio.
 The Estate also administers the artist's intellectual property rights.
 A catalogue raisonné of paintings, photographs and works on paper is currently being prepared by the Estate.
+The Anna Polke-Stiftung (Anna Polke Foundation) in Cologne was established by Polke's daughter in 2018.
+It funds initiatives that encourage people to engage with Polke's work.